 Our specially designed Under Two's room at Church Gresley offers care for our youngest children.
 This has proved a popular addition to our centre and what started as a small area for siblings and employee’s children has become a large part of our setting!
 It is continually oversubscribed and it is important to sign on to our waiting list as soon as possible because it is usually at least a year's wait to be offered a placement and we often do not have sufficient spaces to meet each familys need.
+We are now opening another Under Twos space at our Donisthorpe setting with a purposely designed room with a sensory room complete the bubble tube and fibre optics.
+This is opening February 2019 and we are currently taking bookings.
 We purposely maintain small numbers in our Under Two's provision and maintain a 2:1 ratio as much as possible and the children move out in to the main areas when they become ready.

 We only offer placements for a minimum of 10 hours a week over two days as we have clearly found that this is the minimum attendance requried to support the child to settle effectively at OMC.
 If a child attends less than twice a week we find the 7 days in between is just too long to develop and maintain an effective relationships with the Key person and the other practitioners in the room.
 We also want each of our children to feel safe in the environment and feel comfortable and familiar which will enable them to learn and develop effectively.

 Both areas include a seating space for meals and snacks and for some messy play or table top activities which the children can access easily.
 There is also a large self-selection shelving unit with wooden blocks, animals, musical instruments, train track and other resources that will motivate and stimulate the children.